You know, to show you how much I've been paying attention here, my top monitor has been stuck.

 They don't want to think about it.

-That's why the environment is God or any other inanimate object becomes the deity.
+That's why the environment is God or any other inanimate object becomes the deity because there is no learned morality that descends from it.

 Don't doubt me on this, folks.

-Oh, being free reign, do whatever you want to do without any condemnation, without any guilt, without any doubt.
+Do whatever you want to do without any condemnation, without any guilt, without any doubt.

-And we are right, smack dab in the middle of it, and it is exactly what is happening.
+And we are right smack dab in the middle of it, and it is exactly what is happening.

 And last night, the speakers, the people that gave speeches, whether they intended to or not, were addressing the entire concept.

-This is what Bernstein picked up on it.
+This is what Bernstein picked up on.

-So now I checked the break.
+So, now I checked the break.

 Rush, why do you want to give Hillary Clinton a cat?